hyurl/sfn/docs/v06x/en-US/getting-started.md

 npm init
 ```

-to initiate your project, assume you have some knowledge of
+to initiate your project, assuming you have some knowledge of
 [NPM](https://www.npmjs.com/) and have [NodeJS](https://nodejs.org) installed.

 ## Prepare TypeScript Environment